 West Island is quieter than Wuzhizou and is home to some of Hainan’s ethnic peoples.
 There are similar activities such as snorkelling, diving and hiking on offer.
 The ferry sets off from close to Tianja Haijou 13km west of the city on Hai Yu West Road.
 Take bus 25, 26 or 57.

 Parks & Nature

-An underwhelming “park” which mostly consists of a paved road, very small park area and a couple of cafes at the top of a hill.
+An underwhelming “park” that mostly consists of a paved road, a very small park area and a couple of cafes at the top of a hill.
 Not worth the entrance fee as better views can be had elsewhere for free.

 Location: Luling Road (between Dadonghai and Xiaodonghai)